-Our results through Globally, oil demand is at a record high, as the need for affordable and reliable energy increases throughout the world.
-In the first nine months of 2023, as compared to the first nine months of 2022, were impacted by market prices and seasonal market fluctuations; however, the demand environment in which our business operates remains strong.
-Refined quarter, global refined product inventories supported a constructive refining environment.
-In addition, global energy markets continue to experience impacts from refinery closures and disruptions resulting from regional conflicts, such as in the Russia-Ukraine conflict, Middle East, Russia and Ukraine.
-We are unable to predict the potential effects that the continuance or escalation of the military conflict between Russia and Ukraine, conflicts, and related sanctions or market disruptions on shipping and energy costs, may have on our financial position and results.
-It remains uncertain how long these conditions may last or how severe they may become.
+Globally, oil demand is at Our second quarter results reflect a record high, lower margin environment versus the second quarter of 2023 as the need for affordable and reliable energy increases throughout the world.
+In the first quarter, global refined product inventories supported supply was at record seasonal levels driven by high utilization and new refining capacity additions.
+Longer-term, demand growth is expected to outpace the limited refining capacity additions anticipated through the end of the decade.
+We anticipate these fundamentals, as well as the U.S. refining industry's current structural advantages over the rest of the world, will support a constructive refining environment.
+In addition, global energy markets continue to experience disruptions resulting from regional conflicts, such as in the Middle East, Russia and Ukraine.
+We are unable to predict the potential effects that the continuance or escalation of the military conflicts, and related sanctions or market disruptions on shipping and energy costs, may have on our financial position and results. environment for U.S. refiners.

-In March June 2023, the California legislature adopted and implemented certain provisions of Senate Bill No. 2 No.2 (such statute, together with any regulations contemplated or issued thereunder, "SBx1-2" "SB X1-2"), which authorizes the California Energy Commission ("CEC") CEC to establish a "maximum gross gasoline refining margin" with respect to refining activities in California, as well as establish fees penalties for refiners for exceeding the yet to be issued margin cap.
+In June 2023, the California legislature adopted and implemented certain provisions of Senate Bill No.2 (such statute, together with any regulations contemplated or issued thereunder, "SB X1-2"), which authorizes the CEC to establish a "maximum gross gasoline refining margin" with respect to refining activities in California, as well as establish penalties for refiners for exceeding the yet to be issued margin cap.
 The law further expands on existing reporting requirements for refiners to the CEC.
-It is uncertain whether, or when, As of the first quarter of 2024, the CEC will establish is proceeding with rulemaking activity (i) on a maximum gross gasoline refining margin and impose associated fees, penalty structure, and (ii) that is focused on refinery maintenance and turnarounds.
-We will evaluate the impact that SBx1-2 SB X1-2 and any associated forthcoming CEC regulations may have on our current or anticipated future operations in California and results of operations when the regulations have been promulgated.
-SB X1-2 is fully implemented.
+As of the first quarter of 2024, the CEC is proceeding with rulemaking activity (i) on a maximum gross gasoline refining margin and penalty structure, and (ii) that is focused on refinery maintenance and turnarounds.
+We will evaluate the impact that SB X1-2 and any associated forthcoming CEC regulations may have on our current or anticipated future operations in California and results of operations when SB X1-2 is fully implemented.

-Garyville Tank Farm Incident Strategic Updates
+Strategic Updates